 Choose the typography that aligns with defined emotions

 This one can be tricky, but a very important one to take your time with.
-You'll need to find a typeface and font that can be reliable in expressing the key emotions as well as hold up its character across the many mediums your brand will be on.
+You'll need to find a typeface and font that can be reliable in expressing the 5 key emotions you chose as well as hold up its character across the many mediums your brand will be on.

 The glory is in the details.
 Are you needing something that makes your voice seem intelligent and calm?
 Then maybe an open serif typeface (Adobe Caslon) will be your answer.
 Or, is your voice more oriented around feeling new and exciting?
 Maybe a strong, and thick sans-serif can be your new friend?
 These little characteristics can affect how the voice is read throughout the written content.